meder411/Tangent-Images/README.md

 You should be able to test if the installation was successful by running the example scripts in [examples](./examples)

+## Experiments

+All experiments are included in the [experiments](./experiments) folder.
+Each experiment subdirectory has a README file explaining how to setup and run each experiments.
+Where relevant, we have included the pre-trained models corresponding to our published results.

 ## Attribution

 If you find this repository useful for your own work, please make sure to cite our paper: